certusone/kb/source/validator_ha.rst

 Active-Standby Validator
 ========================

-As hinted above, the obvious step after a single-node validator is an active-standby setup with manually promoted slaves.
+The next obvious step after a single-node validator is an active-standby setup with manually promoted slaves.
 If the active node dies, a sysadmin gets paged, ensures the active node is actually dead, and then manually promotes the standby node.
+You would be surprised how many large SaaS businesses rely on a single beefy MySQL or Postgres server with manual failover!

 Both nodes would be identically configured, with the same validator key and moniker.

-This requires an on-call rotation with very low response times, which is expensive - you're basically paying someone to sit at home all week, ready to react within minutes (most companies who do this do a follow-the-sun rotation with offices on three continents).
+This requires an on-call rotation with very low response times, which is expensive - you're basically paying someone to sit at home all week, ready to react within minutes (most companies which do this do a follow-the-sun rotation with offices on three continents).
 It's also susceptible to human error in determining node states.

 Fortunately, active-standby setups are very common and there's a lot of tooling for automated